bnaucler/danteweather/README.md

 The service retrieves IP geolocation data, a weather report and matches with quotes from Divina Comedia.
 Because why not?

 ## Usage
 Use dantewrite.go to (manually) build a database, then danteserv.go to run the web service.
 That's all.
+Global variables for editing are located in dlib/dlib.go

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se)